 Whenever DBE fraud occurs, we are ready to jump in and file claims for our small and minority owned business clients.
 To date our whistleblowers have received over $100 million.
 That may seem like a lot of money but as long as fraud continues, we aren’t going to stop.
 And we aren’t afraid to take on the biggest and baddest companies in the world.
 In the Bible, little David took on Goliath and won with just a slingshot.
 Thousands of years later, the battle for justice continues and we are proud to represent the David’s of the world.
 Brave individuals who stand up to corruption and greed.
 That includes standing up for those whistleblowers who suffer retaliation.

-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, contact attorney Brian Mahany at or by telephone at (direct).
 All inquiries are protected by the attorney – client privilege and kept confidential.
 Not ready to call?
-Visit our website for hundreds of articles on whistleblowing.
-Have specific questions about retaliation and just looking for answers?
-Visit our whistleblower retaliation page.
+Visit our blog for hundreds of text searchable articles on whistleblowing.
+Have specific questions about SDVOSB fraud or retaliation?
+We have the answers!

 MahanyLaw – America’s Whistleblower Lawyers.
 Proudly Serving Veteran, Minority & Women Owned Businesses.